Affidavits in Singapore: What Are They & How to Prepare One

 Affidavits of Evidence-in-Chief (AEIC)

-- There are 2 modes of commencing an action: by writ or by originating summons.
-Each party in a civil proceeding commenced by writ action must file and exchange Affidavits of Evidence-in-Chief (AEIC).
+- There are 2 modes of commencing an action: by an originating claim or by an originating application.
+Parties who commence civil proceedings must file and exchange Affidavits of Evidence-in-Chief (AEIC).

 - AEICs contain sworn statements by the parties’ witnesses which will stand as their testimony at trial.
 Witnesses will be cross-examined on their AEICs during trial.